n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.quickbase.md

 # Quick Base

-The Quick Base node allows you to automate work in Quick Base, and integrate Quick Base with other applications. n8n has built-in support for a wide range of Quick Base features, including creating, updating, deleting, and getting files, fields, records, and reports.
+The Quick Base node allows you to automate work in Quick Base, and integrate Quick Base with other applications. n8n has built-in support for a wide range of Quick Base features, including creating, updating, deleting, and getting records, as well as getting fields, and downloading files.

 On this page, you'll find a list of operations the Quick Base node supports and links to more resources.